Frequently Asked Questions

 What is the Shaw Society?

-All who make legacy gifts to Boston College are welcomed into this prominent society, named for Fr.
+All who make planned gifts to Boston College are welcomed into this prominent society, named for Fr.
 Joseph Coolidge Shaw, who helped found BC through his bequest of books and the proceeds of his life insurance policy.
 As a member, you will receive special recognition within the University, including distinguished status in BC publications, updates on the latest campus news, and invitations to exclusive events.